-Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations.
+Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 Best of Good Morning America Book Club

-Celebrity book club posts are consistently my most popular posts, and Good Morning America has chosen some great ones — including some of the most impactful books I have ever read.
-For my top recommendations, my two favorites from this list are:
+Celebrity book club posts are consistently my most popular posts, and Good Morning America book recommendations are great ones -- including some of the most impactful books I have ever read.

-Read below for the fully updated Good Morning America book club list, with some personal thoughts and recommendations on my favorites.
+Read below for the fully updated Good Morning America book club list, with some personal thoughts and recommendations on my favorite GMA book club picks.

 Dominicana by Angie Cruz